SamLinoFinnegan/MyBlog/README.md

 ## License

-The Django Blog App is licensed under the MIT License.
+The Django MyBlog App is licensed under the MIT License.

 ## Acknowledgments